PhilSA/Trove/com.trove.attributes/Documentation~/how-it-works-attribute-commands.md

     void Execute(Entity entity, in StrengthChanger strengthChanger)
     {
+        // Create an entity that will hold our commands AttributeCommandElement.CreateAttributeCommandsEntity(ecb, out DynamicBuffer<AttributeCommand> commands);

-        ECB.AppendToBuffer<AttributeCommandElement>(CommandsEntity, AttributeCommand.Create_AddBaseValue(new AttributeReference(entity, (int)AttributeType.Strength), strengthChanger.ChangeRate * DeltaTime));
+        // Add a command to be executed later commands.Add(AttributeCommand.Create_AddBaseValue(new AttributeReference(entity, (int)AttributeType.Strength), strengthChanger.ChangeRate * DeltaTime));
     }
 }
 ```

->Notice that the `AttributeCommand` that we create is implicitly casted to the `AttributeCommandElement` type, which is just the buffer element type containing the `AttributeCommand`.

-While nothing is stopping you from adding `AttributeCommandElement`s to multiple entities, keep in mind that if the order of commands matters for your use case, you should add them all to the same entity (a singleton entity for all commands would be good for this).
-This ensures that they will get processed in the exact order they were created.

 In order to execute those commands, you must either wait for the `ProcessAttributeChangerCommandsSystem` to update, or create a system that will update the `ProcessAttributeChangerCommandsSystem` manually at a different point in the frame, after the ECB used to write commands has played back.
-The `ProcessAttributeChangerCommandsSystem` schedules a single-threaded job that makes an `AttributeChanger` execute all written commands one by one.
+The `ProcessAttributeChangerCommandsSystem` schedules a single-threaded job that makes an `AttributeChanger` execute all written commands one by one, and then destroys that commands entity once all of its commands were processed.

 --------------------------------------